Kennebunk, Maine: Education

-Kennebunk, along with neighboring Kennebunkport and Arundel, form Regional School District 21.
+Kennebunk, along with neighboring Kennebunkport and Arundel towns, form Regional School District 21.
 The schools in RSU 21 are Consolidated School, Kennebunk Elementary School, Mildred L. Day School, Sea Road School, Middle School of the Kennebunks, and Kennebunk High School.
 The Middle School of the Kennebunks is part of Maine's project that gives laptops to all of the 6th, 7th and 8th graders in the school called MLTI, or Maine Learning Technology Initiative.

 In 2000, a group of students teamed up with parents and local community members to found The New School, a small alternative high school, with students coming from as close as Kennebunk and Wells and as far away as Portland and Somersworth.
 The school is accredited by the State of Maine and the first group of students graduated in June 2001.
 The New School has a focus on community-based learning.